joshbegley/nyt-latest/README.md

 `Researchers are not just worried about the virus popping up on American farms.
 Other types are causing trouble around the world.`\
 https://nytimes.com/2026/01/10/health/bird-flu-viruses-health.html

-**Macclesfield make FA Cup history with win over holders Crystal Palace**\
+**Macclesfield make FA Cup history with win against holders Crystal Palace**\
-`The lowest ranked team remaining in the competition secured a 2-1 win over the Premier League side.`\
+`The lowest ranked team remaining in the competition after securing a 2-1 win against the Premier League side`\
 https://nytimes.com/athletic/6959526/2026/01/10/macclesfield-crystal-palace-fa-cup/

 **How to watch Stanford vs. Virginia men's basketball: Time, TV, streaming**\